HIV-1 gp120 envelope glycoprotein complexed with CD4 antigen and an antibody

 © Richard Hunt, University of South Carolina School of Medicine.

-Ported to Jmol by Angel Herráez, Universidad de Alcalá, Spain.
+Jmol by Angel Herráez, Universidad de Alcalá, Spain.